Eamonbaloun/PC-Beginners-Guide/README.md

  Here are some other really good part advice from other youtubers to watch.
  -  [4 Core vs. 6 Core vs. 8 Cores, Core/Cache Scaling](https://youtu.be/Cbyl4q3QFYA) – This is an older video, but it’s still relevant for understanding how CPU cores affect FPS.
 Just note, 8 cores are starting to phase out, so go for 12 cores minimum if you want to play new AAA games. (i.e ELden Ring)
+ -  [This Case Is a Disaster](https://www.youtube.com/watch?v=TMvg1GYRKN4) - this video is really good for showing what makes a case bad.

 ### Parts Lists